The Reflection in Creative Experience Questionnaire

 Most Recent Version (RiCEv2)

 RiCE is currently in continual development.
 The first version of the questionnaire and initial validation can be found in our publication at CHI.
-Through ongoing research (update and description coming soon), we suggest researchers use the version of the tool described below.
-Please cite our CHI publication and signpost to this website using the URL in the footer.
+Through ongoing research which culminated in Ford's PhD Thesis, we suggest researchers use the version of the tool described below.
+Please cite the thesis and signpost to this website using the URL in the footer (see citation below).

 Baselines